junxit/us-congress-bills-114/metadata.md

 - 2015-12-18 — Placed on the Union Calendar, Calendar No. 290.
 - 2015-12-18 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-384, Part I.
 - 2015-12-18 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 114-384, Part I.
+- 2016-02-29 — Considered under suspension of the rules. (consideration: CR H1028-1031)
+- 2016-02-29 — DEBATE - The House proceeded with forty minutes of debate on S. 1172.
+- 2016-02-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-29 — Mr. Hice, Jody B. moved to suspend the rules and pass the bill, as amended.
+- 2016-02-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1028-1030)
+- 2016-02-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1028-1030)